pingidentity/terraform-provider-pingone/docs/resources/identity_provider.md

 Required:

 - `href` (String) The URL or fully qualified path to the identity provider icon to use as the login button.
-This can be retrieved from the `uploaded_image[0].href` parameter of the `pingone_image` resource.
+This can be retrieved from the `uploaded_image.href` parameter of the `pingone_image` resource.
 - `id` (String) The ID for the identity provider icon to use as the login button.
 This can be retrieved from the `id` parameter of the `pingone_image` resource.
 Must be a valid PingOne resource ID.